Skip to content

 Can you repair a diamond watch with loose or missing stones?

 Absolutely.
 We specialise in diamond watch repair, including tightening loose stones, replacing missing diamonds, and rebuilding worn prongs.
 Whether your watch is factory-set by Rolex, Cartier, or Audemars Piguet, or it's a custom aftermarket piece, our stone setters can restore it to perfect condition.
-We source matching diamonds to ensure seamless repairs that blend with your existing stones.

 Do you repair factory-set diamond watches from Rolex and other luxury brands?